-This outdoor market offers a wide variety of specialty foods in addition to the farm-fresh produce.
-With approximately 30 vendors, you will find everything from artisan popcorn and salsas to olive oil and fresh bread.
-There are also plenty of fun activities for families, like live music concerts and kite-flying demos!
+Lots of specialty foods and farm-fresh produce here.
+With about 30 vendors, find everything from artisan popcorn and salsas to olive oil and fresh bread.
+Plenty of fun activities for families, too, like live music concerts and kite-flying demos.

 - Address: The Gathering, next to the Penn Theater on Penniman Avenue, downtown Plymouth